-People with mono often have a high fever, swollen lymph glands, and a sore throat.Fortunately, most cases of mono are mild and resolve easily with minimal treatment.
-The infection is typically not serious and usually goes away on its own in one to two months.
+People with mono often have a high fever, swollen lymph glands in the neck and armpits, and a sore throat.
+Most cases of mono are mild and resolve easily with minimal treatment.
+The infection is typically not serious and usually goes away on its own in 1 to 2 months.

-Symptoms may include:
+Other symptoms may include: